Modern-School/hnxml/packages/hnxml/README.md

 JSX-compatible authoring support and additional generator tools for Hacknet-related content generating.

-Note: This project is currently in active development and may not yet fully implement all specifications.
+Note: This project is in preview and is not ready for production use.
+It may not yet fully implement all specifications.

 ## Hnxml Standard